 Increased Suicidality: Pristiq causes an increased risk of suicide in children, teens, and young adults, especially under the age of 25, and is therefore not approved to be prescribed to this age range.
 However, trials and statistics also show increased suicidality risk in older populations.1,4

-Other Pristiq side effects may include:
+Other Pristiq adverse effects may include:

 Severe muscle tightness1